morgan/kohana-dataflow/README.md

 	// Example of converting XML to YAML echo Dataflow::factory()->set($xml);

-	// Convert any support format to a standardized array Dataflow::factory()->set($input)->as_array();
+	// Convert any supported format to a standardized array Dataflow::factory()->set($input)->as_array();

 ## Getting Started